Flotomate/product_docs/source/problem-management/working-on-a-problem.rst

 Approval process is a mechanism for control that ensures Technicians don’t commit unauthorized actions.

-Custom rules decide whether taking Approval is necessary or not before resolving or closing a Problem.
+:ref:`Custom rules <ad-custom-rule>` decide whether taking Approval is necessary or not before resolving or closing a Problem.

 Initiating an Approval